-- Updating GIS with collected information listed in "Accomplishments" above on a regular basis. - Updating employment by zone statistics utilizing the business permit tracking system. - Routine surveillance of land use conditions. - Develop a neighborhood layer to further enhance Land Use data. - Develop report and map of TAZ. - Develop bike and pedestrian layer. - Review and update roadway networks, functional classification, and urban boundaries.
+- Updating GIS with collected information listed in "Accomplishments" above on a regular basis. - Updating employment by zone statistics utilizing the business permit tracking system. - Routine surveillance of land use conditions. - Develop a neighborhood layer to further enhance Land Use data. - Update and maintain Land Use Layer. - Keep an up-to-date TAZ layer. - Update and maintain bike and pedestrian layer. - Continued development of GIS products capable of depicting population density, distributions, income level, etc., at the census block, census block group, and traffic zone level. - Review and update roadway networks, functional classification, and urban boundaries.

-- Digital data products that will support the transportation planning process in an efficient and timely manner. - Updated Land Use and TAZ layer - Bike and pedestrian layer for City of West Monroe. - Display map for roadway networks, functional classification, and urban boundaries.
+- Digital data products that will support the transportation planning process in an efficient and timely manner. - Updated Land Use and TAZ layer - Up to date GIS database - Display map for roadway networks, functional classification, and urban boundaries.